Welcome to the

-2. October 9th FREE EVENT by the Museum of Mathematics in NY (they have extensive programming happening during the pandemic).
+They have extensive programming happening during the pandemic.
 This Friday Family event is about math and juggling and there is no charge but they ask that you register ahead of time.
 Please note that their website works best with Chrome and not Safari if having any trouble! https://momath.org/civicrm/?page=CiviCRM&q=civicrm%2Fevent%2Finfo&reset=1&id=3205

 *Please note that this event is at 6:30PM EASTERN TIME*